icytailovo/odk-x-odata/README.md

 # Sync Endpoint OData Service

 ## Description
-This is the service that supports data export functionality allowing the data flow from the Sync Endpoint and eventually get propagated to BI systems.
+This is the service that supports data export functionality allowing the data flow from the Sync Endpoint and eventually get propagated to BI systems through OData feed/connector.

 ## Prerequisites
 - Git